MohammadMaftoun/RAG-Systems-Projects/README.md

 Welcome to the RAG Systems Projects repository!
 This repository houses a collection of projects and resources dedicated to developing, experimenting, and applying Retrieval-Augmented Generation (RAG) systems.
 RAG systems combine the strengths of information retrieval and generative models to construct more accurate and contextually relevant responses in various natural language processing (NLP) tasks.

 # Introduction
 Retrieval Augmented Models (RAGs) have drawn significant attention from researchers.
 RAG consists of a state-of-the-art neural retriever called Dense Passage Retrieval (DPR) and the BART seq2seq language model.
 Compared to conventional two-staged ODQA pipelines, RAG merges the retriever and reader stages into one architecture.
 Moreover, unlike expensive language models with billions of parameters, whose parametric memory represents complete knowledge, RAG can also extract knowledge from an external knowledge base.
-Utilizing both parametric and non-parametric memory generally leads to reduced hallucinations and higher interpretability in tasks like question answering and summarization.
+Utilizing parametric and non-parametric memory generally reduces hallucinations and higher interpretability in tasks like answering questions and summarization.

 ![RAGG](https://miro.medium.com/v2/resize:fit:1005/1*diTLYX2NBstoDrSjLglM5g.png)

 # Repository Structure
 1. docs/